Learn more about the Devonport Community House

-The funding provided by Department of Communities is to cover wages and on-costs of operating the House.
-Community Houses sign a Service Agreement with the Department of Communities to secure this funding, and must then comply with obligations listed by the Department.
+The funding provided by Department of Premier and Cabinet is to cover wages and on-costs of operating the House.
+Community Houses sign a Service Agreement with the Department of Premier and Cabinet to secure this funding, and must then comply with obligations listed by the Department.
 This includes, but is not limited to:

 - Development and implementation of a strategic plan - reviewed and report on annually;